The Rhins to Ailsa Craig

 To the north of Cailiness Point: An eddy forms here, with the following flows: The south south-east going stream begins at 4 hours and 10 minutes after high water at Greenock.
 The north north-west going stream begins at 2 hours and 50 minutes before high water at Greenock.
 The flow reaches a speed of 3 knots at springs.

-3 miles south Mull of Galloway: The east going stream begins at 5 hours and 30 minutes after high water at Greenock.
-The west going stream begins at 30 minutes before high water at Greenock.
+3 miles south Mull of Galloway: The east going stream begins at 5 hours and 40 minutes before high water at Liverpool.
+The west going stream begins at 30 minutes after high water at Liverpool.
 The east going stream reaches a speed of 4.5 knots at springs.
 The west going stream reaches a speed of 3.7 knots at springs.

 Around the Scares: The tide flows east and west.
 The flow reaches a speed of 4 knots at springs.

-Mull of Galloway inshore: The west going stream begins at 2 hours and 50 minutes before high water at Greenock.
-The east going stream begins at 4 hours and 10 minutes after high water at Greenock.
-The flow reaches a speed of 6 knots at springs.
+Mull of Galloway inshore: The north-east going stream begins at 4 hours and 15 minutes after high water at Liverpool.
+The south-west going stream begins at 1 hours and 43 minutes before high water at Liverpool.
+The north-east going stream reaches a speed of 5 knots at springs.
+The south-west going stream reaches a speed of 6 knots at springs.
 The west going flow runs south-south west around the east side of the Mull and may reach 10 knots.
 This stream runs close in to the cliffs and cannot be avoided - kayakers will be in the race for at least 150m.
 They must break out behind the Mull to avoid being swept offshore.
+When this flow is running, it is not possible to paddle north east further than Lunnock Cave (around 100m south of the point at Lagvag).
 Substantial tide races form around the tip of the Mull.
+An underwater ridge runs out 2 miles north east from Lagvag, causing overfalls, especially 2.5km north east of the Mull, where it is shallow.

-Eddy west of Mull of Galloway: From Port Kemin to the Mull: An eddy here flows east south-east starting at high water at Greenock.
+Eddy west of Mull of Galloway: From Port Kemin to the Mull (Lunnock Cave, 100m south of the Mull's tip at Lagvag): An eddy here flows east south-east starting 45 minutes before high water at Liverpool.
+The eddy forms close inshore.
+It is not strong except off Carrickcorie (a point 500m south of West Tarbet), where some effort may be required if paddling west and into West Tarbet.
 The interface with the main west-going flow can be very turbulent.

 Eddy to the east of Mull of Galloway: An eddy runs southward from Cailiness Point to the Mull on the east-going stream.

 West of the Mull of Galloway: The south south-east going stream begins at 3 hours and 10 minutes after high water at Greenock.
 The north north-west going stream begins at 2 hours and 50 minutes before high water at Greenock.
 The flow reaches a speed of 5 knots at springs.
-Overfalls occur between Crammag Head and Port Kemin
+Overfalls occur off Crammag Head and between Crammag Head and Port Kemin

 Mull of Logan: Overfalls form around the point